mgeduld/lear-notes/README.md

 - Regan manipulates men to have feelings.
 She's flirty and sexual.
 - Before Cordelia, Regan would have taken on the role of the child.
 - Lear says Regan has a "tender-hafted nature," which she doesn't, but maybe that's her pose, as opposed to Goneril's more steely one?
 "Her eyes are fierce, but thine / Do comfort and not burn"
+- Regan gets a sexual charge from the torture and maiming of Gloucester

 ## Cordelia
 - Cordelia is about to be married off.
 She may feel the need to stand up to her father to show some independence.
 She may want to go into marriage as a woman of will.